Working with the Flu: The Association Between Auditor Health and Audit Outcomes

 Date Written: January 1, 2019

-This study examines whether influenza (flu), a previously unidentified threat to the conduct of public company audits, is associated with audit outcomes.
+This study examines whether influenza (flu), a potential threat to the conduct of public company audits, is associated with audit outcomes.
 Because the peak months of flu season overlap with audit busy season, audit offices most impacted by the flu may be adversely affected.
 The demanding nature of audit busy season and the culture of audit firms may compel employees to go to work sick, a phenomenon known as presenteeism.
-When sick auditors go to work the influence of the flu on their cognitive functioning and performance is not readily observable in the workplace, leading to adverse outcomes.
-Using data collected from the Centers for Disease Control and Prevention (CDC) we find that the filing of audit reports is delayed, audit quality suffers, and audit production costs increase in audit offices most impacted by the flu.
-This study informs regulators and practitioners with a vested interest in auditor judgment and audit quality and suggests that changes to audit firm culture may influence how auditors cope with the flu.
-This study also offers unique insights into the importance of auditor health on audit quality and other audit outcomes.
+When auditors go to work with flu-like symptoms, cognitive functioning, resulting in brain fog, is impaired.
+This impairment may influence auditors’ ability to exercise judgment and professional skepticism, leading to adverse outcomes.
+Using data collected from the Centers for Disease Control and Prevention (CDC) we find that the filing of audit reports is delayed and audit quality suffers in audit offices most impacted by the flu.
+The observed effects of health impairments on company outputs have broad implications for both the audit profession and workplaces as a whole.

 JEL Classification: I10, I12, E24, J24, M41, M42, M54